mrlesmithjr/Ansible/roles/ansible-config-interfaces/README.md

     netmask:
     netmask_cidr:
     gateway:
-#    wireless_network: false  #defines if the interface is a wireless interface...not working so keep false or not defined
+    # Defines if the interface is a wireless interface
+    # not working so keep false or not defined
+#    wireless_network: false
 #    wpa_ssid: wireless  #defines the wireless SSID to connect to
 #    wpa_psk: wpapassword  #defines the wireless key
     addl_settings: